ibm-cloud-docs/openpages/admin-snapshot-retention-aws.md

    - **Production instances**: Typically require longer retention (7 or 10 years) for compliance
    - **QA or staging instances**: May use shorter retention (1 or 3 years)
    - **Development instances**: Often use the minimum retention (1 year)

-## Restoring from a snapshot
-{: #restore-snapshot}

-To restore your instance from a monthly snapshot, contact IBM Support with the following information:

-- Your instance CRN (Cloud Resource Name)
-- The specific snapshot date you want to restore from
-- The target instance for restoration

-Restoration from monthly snapshots may take several hours depending on the size of your database and the storage tier (warm or cold storage).